 Utility vehicle lightweight chassis with build-in wheel alignment mechanism

 Presented here is a rigid, non-driven lightweight chassis for utility vehicles that offers a significant weight advantage and suspension properties, and includes a build-in mechanism for cost-effective wheel alignment.
 The chassis is designed especially for trucks and trailers, as well as busses.
-Besides the significant weight advantage, it offers optimized suspension properties and allows for increased payload, due to its reduced tare weight.
-All without sacrificing stability.
+Besides the significant weight advantage, it offers optimized suspension properties.
+Moreover, it enables an increased payload, due to its reduced tare weight, without sacrificing stability.

 Rising energy costs demand improved transport sector efficiency.
-Efficiency improvements can be realized by application of lightweight construction technologies.
+Efficiency improvements can be achieved with lightweight construction technologies.
 As the maximum admissible total weight of utility vehicles is legally restricted, chassis weight savings directly allow increased potential payload capacity.

-The construction design of chassis however, is tied to certain boundary conditions.
-As such, mechanical requirements, such as resilience to bending moments, especially at the trailing arms, have to be fullfilled.
+However, the construction design of chassis is tied to certain boundary conditions.
+As such, mechanical requirements, such as resilience to bending moments (especially at the trailing arms) have to be fulfilled.
 In addition, geometrical aspects, such as the placement of the suspension elements, have to be met to keep ride height at a miminum.
-Weight savings by use of modern materials such as composites, often fail due to high costs of such materials.
-In addition, current chassis designs are rather unsuitable for the use of carbon-fiber reinforced materials.
-Notch stress and bending moments are simply too high.
+Weight savings by use of modern materials such as composites, often fail due to high material costs.
+In addition, current chassis designs are rather unsuitable for the use of carbon fiber-reinforced materials.
+The notch stress and bending moment are simply too high.

-Further cost saving potential lies in minimizing production tolerances.
-Wheel alignment is key to driving stability and tire wear.
-However, production tolerances require post-production chassis corrections that bare significant additional costs.
-It is thus beneficial to minimize production tolerances that need costly adjustment of chassis alignment, or simplify the wheel alignment procedure.
+Further cost saving can be achieved by minimizing production tolerances.
+Wheel alignment is the key for driving stability and tire wear.
+However, production tolerances require post-production chassis adjustments that bare significant additional costs.
+Hence, it is beneficial to minimize production tolerances that need costly adjustment of chassis alignment or simplify the wheel alignment procedure.

 Presented here is a rigid, non-driven lightweight chassis for utility vehicles (see Fig. 1) that offers a significant weight advantage and improved suspension properties.
 In addition it includes a build-in mechanism for cost-effective wheel alignment.